kevin-wyx/runway/README.md

 - Have an lvm volume group named `swift-runway-vg01`.
 - LXD version 2.14 or higher is installed.

-We assume that most developers' development environments won't meet this criteria, so Runway provides an easy way to create a VirtualBox VM that does satisfy all the requirements listed above.
+We anticipate that some developers' development environments won't meet these requirements, so Runway provides an easy way to create a VirtualBox VM that will.

 In case you want to create the containers inside the Runway-provided VM, your development environment must satisfy these requirements: